vipul2802/o365hq.com/content/services/Hybrid Office 365 Migration from your own Exchange Server.md

 +++
-title = "Hybrid Office 365 Migration from your own Exchange Server" description = "Hybrid migration provides integration between an on-premises Exchange organization and Office 365 Exchange Online.
-It can be used in two scenarios: as a method of migration between an on-premises Exchange Server and Office 365 (Exchange Online) or as a permanent state for your on-premises Exchange and Office 365 organizations. " date = 2018-02-01
+title = "Hybrid Microsoft 365 Migration from your own Exchange Server" description = "Hybrid migration provides integration between an on-premises Exchange organization and Microsoft 365 Exchange Online.
+It can be used in two scenarios: as a method of migration between an on-premises Exchange Server and Microsoft 365 (Exchange Online) or as a permanent state for your on-premises Exchange and Microsoft 365 organizations. " date = 2018-02-01

 [taxonomies]